Holiday Food Assistance

 - Documents to be supplied: a proof of residence, a proof of income and family members’ identity cards are usually required.

-- Cost: instead of the regular price, items are at 10% of the usual cost and the maximum total contribution is often $10 or $15.
+- Cost: instead of the regular price, items are at 10% of the usual cost.

 - Registration period: it varies depending on each organization, but most often takes place during the months of October and November.
 Since quantities are limited and the demand is high, it is preferable to apply early in order to have a place.